-Professions Involved in The Center for Interprofessional Education and Research (CIER)
+The mission of the SLU Center for Interprofessional Education and Research is to:

-Integrated, Patient Centered Care: The development of attitudes and communication skills that support patient empowerment and inclusion in care planning, while demonstrating sensitivity to autonomy, culture, language, literacy, socioeconomic conditions and patient comfort.
-Additionally, the integration of evidence based practice, informatics, self-management support, and care coordination as outlined in a Patient Centered Medical Home.
+- Integrated, Patient-centered Care: the development of attitudes and skills that support patient empowerment and inclusion in care planning while demonstrating sensitivity to autonomy, culture, language, literacy, socioeconomic conditions, and patient comfort.
+Additionally, the integration of evidence based practice, informatics, self-management support, and care coordination to provide the best patient care and health outcomes.

-Wellness: The integration of evidence-based prevention guidelines and development of patient education skills enabling a system change from “sick-care” to wellness and prevention.
-Additionally, an understanding of an ecological model for determinants of health and program components that support community/population health.
+- Wellness: The integration of evidence-based prevention guidelines and development of patient education skills enabling a system change from “sick-care” to wellness and prevention.
+Students across professions will demonstrate an understanding of an ecological model for determinants of health and program components that support community/population health.

-Patient Safety and Quality Care: The ability to demonstrate personal and systems quality improvement processes and communication skills across professions that lead to a reduced risk and improved quality of care.
+- Patient Safety and Quality Care: The ability to demonstrate personal and systems quality improvement processes and communication skills across professions that lead to reduced errors and adverse outcomes and improved quality of care.

-Social Justice: Recognize one’s responsibility to act for the good of others and apply knowledge and skills in helping the most vulnerable.
+- Social Justice: the ability to recognize one’s responsibility to act for the good of others and apply knowledge and skills in helping the most vulnerable.
 This includes understanding and working to eliminate health disparities, and developing skills for advocacy, policy change, and community development.